 However, choose your time right so that you avoid the crowds that will all be flocking to this idyllic location.

 So, three locations that have something about them which would suit a certain type of holiday.
 We only have to decide just what type of holiday it is that we want.
 Whether it is one where we want to make use of the water for surfing or other water sports.
-Many will desire to seek out the locations from a book they have read or a movie that they have seen, even if it does mean visiting two locations because the movie director wanted to use a different location to the book to create the right ambiance.
+Many might desire to seek out the Movie Location either from the book they have read or a movie that they have seen.
+This may even mean visiting two locations because the movie director wanted to use a different location to the book to create the right ambiance.
 Then, there is, of course, the relaxing beach holiday that is better done on an actual beach rather than sitting around a swimming pool that could be inside any heated building.
 A holiday, to be considered a holiday should be different in some way.
 This will be because of the opportunity for adventure, its history, or its idyllic location that allows for relaxation.